Isangeles/flame/README.md

 ```
   module:[module ID];[module path](optional);
 ```
-Description: specifies module to load at start, module ID stands for ID specified in 'mod.conf' file inside main module directory, module path is optional and stands for module directory path, if not provided engine will search default modules path('data/modules').
+Description: specifies module to load at start, module ID is ID specified in 'mod.conf' file inside main module directory, module path is optional and stands for module directory path, if not provided engine will search default modules path('data/modules').

 ```
   debug:[true/false];